 Keep a tab on this one as it can be very subtle to notice.

 When couples yell at each other, respect for the foundation of marriage deteriorates.
 Your spouse has no right to subject you to this or any other form of emotional abuse under any circumstances.
 If she yells, is aggressive or screams at you often without reason or over little things, it can be mentally upsetting for you.
 Yelling is another sign that you are living with an abusive wife.
 This is an unacceptable and demeaning behavior that should not be tolerated.

 We have certain expectations of ourselves and those around us.
 When you are in love, you will have established expectations from your partner, but what if she demands a luxury car when you can only afford a hatchback?

 In the long run, such high expectations will not only damage your financial situation but also hurt your family dynamics.

 This one is a no brainer.
 If your wife deliberately picks fights and arguments in public or discloses certain things about you or your relationship that are inappropriate for social gatherings, she is shaming you and abusing you publicly.

 An abusive wife tends to be dismissive and belittle you by displaying negative body language.
 She might dismiss your opinion and be critical of you in a public setting.
 Imagine you are sharing your most vulnerable thoughts with her while she either eye-rolls it or sighs it off and says, “This is ridiculous.”

 That, my friend, is emotional and verbal abuse!

 12. Blame game

 She will blame you unnecessarily, and everything that makes you feel wrong is your fault, even her own.
-The transfer of blame can make you feel frustrated, demoralized, and angry.
+All the blaming can make you feel frustrated, demoralized, and angry.
 Even if it was not your fault, you might apologize.